Removal of Part Lot Control

 Registration--Applicant pays registration fee to Legal Services.--

----Applicant provides new property deed(s) and registered 59R plan to Planning.--
+---Applicant provides new property deed(s) and registered 59R plan to the Planning Department.--